Since the New Year is upon us, we thought we'd give you a realistic view of how jumping rope can help you achieve your weight loss goals.

 These compound movements illicit a much greater hormonal response from your endocrine system.
 Rough translation: It's kind of like getting all the benefits from taking steroids without the pesky brain cancer.

-One of the main jump rope exercise benefits is a great full-body conditioning exercise that will pack a heftier punch than doing calf raises in the squat rack at your local gym.
+One of the main benefits of jumping rope is a great full-body conditioning exercise that will pack a heftier punch than doing calf raises in the squat rack at your local gym.

 2. By burning calories.